zprough/audiobookbay-automated/README.md

 2. Create a .env file in the project directory to configure your application.
 Below is an  example of the required variables:
     ```
     # Torrent Client Configuration
-    DOWNLOAD_CLIENT=transmission # Change to deludge, transmission or qbittorrent
+    DOWNLOAD_CLIENT=transmission # Change to delugeweb, transmission or qbittorrent
     DL_SCHEME=http
     DL_HOST=192.168.1.123
     DL_PORT=8080